The Night I Felt Like a Latino Reject: When Inclusion Feels Like Exclusion

 Years ago I went to an event hosted by some Latino friends.
-I was expecting to receive a warm welcome from the hosts but it was understandable that they were quite busy and couldn’t devote much time to introducing me around.
-That’s fair and I do not begrudge them this.
+I was expecting a warm welcome from the hosts, but they were quite busy and couldn’t spend much time introducing me around.
+That’s understandable, and I don’t hold it against them.

-That’s okay, I can fend for myself, I’m friendly and sociable.
-Besides, these are my people right?
+That’s okay, I can fend for myself.
+I’m friendly and sociable.
+Besides, these are my people, right?
 Latinos!
-So I started to move about and chat, hoping to feel the warm embrace of my fellow Latinos at this wonderful event.
-However, that was not the case.
-Instead of warmth, I encountered a disturbing chill.
+So, I started moving around and chatting, hoping to feel that warm connection at this event.
+However, that wasn’t the case.
+Instead of warmth, I experienced a noticeable chill.

-With each passing moment, I felt more and more uncomfortable around this group of people.
-I tried in vain to join in a few different group conversations.
-In some of the groups there were some “friends” who I thought would be more inviting but also some “strangers” I never met before.
+With every passing moment, I felt more uncomfortable.
+I tried to join a few different group conversations.
+In some groups, there were familiar faces I thought would be more welcoming, alongside strangers I’d never met.

-In all of the instances I felt like they were shutting me out and I felt extremely unwelcome by these people.
-You know when people are closing you out of a conversation, the body language, the standing angles and in some cases, abruptly walking away to go “get a drink.”
-I don’t know why as I didn’t say or do anything wrong, but they weren’t friendly at all.
-I have my suspicions as to why that was, but I won’t go into that as I don’t know this for a fact.
+In all cases, I felt like they were keeping me at a distance.
+You know how it feels when people close you out through body language, standing angles, and sometimes walking away abruptly to get a drink.
+I don’t know why this happened since I didn’t say or do anything wrong, but they weren’t friendly at all.
+I have my suspicions as to why, but I won’t speculate here.

-I did commute out there but I’ll be damned if I’m going to stay around a group of people who for whatever reason don’t seem to let me in.
-I was physically there but I wasn’t let in by the attendee cliques and the hosts were nowhere to be found.
+I did commute out there, but I wasn’t going to stick around a group that didn’t seem to accept me.
+I was physically present, but the attendee cliques didn’t include me, and the hosts were unavailable.

 Be the first to comment